 For private events, Piano Piano seats up to 80 guests while Piccolo Piano, the playful kid-friendly lower level, seats up to 28.
 Reservations are required for groups of 7 or more.

-The beautifully adorned Bar Reyna is one of Yorkville’s latest imports, with Meditterean dishes that are perfect for sharing.
+The beautifully adorned Bar Reyna is one of Yorkville’s gems, with Mediterranean dishes that are perfect for sharing.
 Spend your cake day indoors on lush leather seats or outdoors on Bar Reyna’s year-round patio.
-We suggest ordering the Cataplana; a Le Creuset pot packed with lobster, shrimp, clams, mussels, monkfish, and crispy Reyna Fries, which come in 5 different varieties; Greek, Arabic, French, Spanish and Italian (you’ll certainly want one of each).
-And because no birthday dinner is complete without drinks, a sampling of Bar Reyna’s cocktails are a must.
-The Reyna Sangria is ideal for splitting, while Her Royal Highness – a blend of rum, vodka, Saffron, Cardamom & rosewater syrup, grapefruit, and citrus – is a true celebration libation, served in a pineapple tumbler fit for a queen (or king).
+We suggest ordering a variety of their tapas, our favourites are the Lebanese tacos, Lamb Baklava, and crispy Reyna Fries, which come in 5 different varieties; Greek, Arabic, French, Spanish and Italian (you’ll certainly want one of each).
+And because no birthday dinner is complete without drinks, a sampling of Bar Reyna’s cocktails is a must.
+The Reyna Sangria is ideal for splitting, while the Mezcal Smokeshow – a blend of altos tequila, mezcal, cointreau, lime, cayenne-pineapple syrup, orange-juniper bitters, Hawaiian black salt rim – is a true celebration libation fit for a queen (or king).

 Bar Reyna has a variety of options for large or small parties.
 The second floor, year-round back patio and entire space are available for reserve.
 Reservations are available for all group sizes and can be booked online or by phone (required for groups of 6 or more).
 An 18% gratuity is automatically added to a bill for groups of 8+ and diners have the option to split the bill in as many as 5 ways.

 Celebrating your special day doesn’t have to mean emptying the entirety of your wallet.
-If you’re looking for high-quality food without the equally high price, check out these next few restaurants.
+If you’re looking for high-quality food without an equally high price, check out these next few restaurants.

 Gusto means “tasty” in Italian, and that’s exactly what this little joint is.
 Of course, there are plenty of delicious Italian restaurants in Toronto, so what makes this one any different?
 Firstly, the menu is a fresh take on Southern Italian classics, with a few surprising twists – you’ll find Moroccan and Caribbean flavours layered into some of the dishes.
 Also, their wood-fired grill results in some especially delicious pizza and meats, and best of all, everything is affordable.